PranavPradhan/Spotify-ETL-Analytics/README.md

 - The connection will now be displayed on the Connections page
 ![Airflow-S3-Connection](Airflow-S3-connection.png "Airflow-S3-Connection")
 ## Run and monitor DAG
--Trigger and monitor DAG
-- Verify DAG performance using Graph view
+### Verify DAG performance using Graph view
 ![Airflow-Graph](Airflow-Graph.png "Airflow-Graph")
 # Tableau Visualization
-Use S3 Connector on Tableau to visualize data stored within S3 Bucket
+## Visualize insights on Tableau using S3 connector to connect to S3 bucket

 ![Dashboard](Dashboard.png "Dashboard")